GalvisA1087/BESLE/README.md

 Polycrystal/triangle/	two-dimensional quality mesh generator and Delaunay triangulator.

-The libraries voro++ and triangle have to be installed in case the user wants to reproduce artificial polycrystalline structures.
-If it is not the case, their installation could be skipped.
+The libraries voro++ and triangle libraries are installed during the BESLE compilation just in case the user wants to reproduce artificial polycrystalline structures.
 After BESLE compilation, temporary folders are generated as follows.

 obj/ 	contains the *.o and *.mod files produced by the general compilation of BESLE.